Dhara-95/Rstrnt_Findr-r/README.md

 ### `yarn snap:update`

-To updated all snapshot files
+To update all snapshot files

 ## Additional Project Information

-A [Trello board](https://trello.com/b/qxYpKKQG/rstrnt-findr-r) was used to keep a track of user stories that needed to be completed, as well as linking any useful resources in the first two lists.
+A [Trello board](https://trello.com/b/qxYpKKQG/rstrnt-findr-r) was used to keep track of user stories that needed to be completed, as well as linking any useful resources in the first two lists.

 Wireframes were used to mock up the designs of the application before building it - they can be accessed [here](https://drive.google.com/drive/folders/16KjinaPc-XQzGi7kFn0x5XL-VdGORJ12?usp=sharing).